DylanT80/GG-Quotes/README.md

 ## Quotes _(Group)_ ##
 ### Quote _(endpoint)_ ###
 Quotes said by the cast of Guilty Gear.
 The quotes range from wtf to inspirational.
-All quotes are collected from external sources (Reddit threads, wikis, etc.).
+All quotes in database are collected from external sources (Reddit threads, wikis, etc.).

 _Note: id for specific quote OR null for random quote_